-a.
-In the event of an activation of a BWC where the resulting recording contains personal and/or private conversations of an officer unrelated to any ongoing criminal or internal affairs investigation, or otherwise has no valid official purpose, and which has no apparent evidentiary or investigatory value, an officer may request for the deletion of the accidentally recorded BWC file by submitting a written request to the system administrator.
-If the chief of police, sheriff or his or her designee, determines that a BWC recording contains personal and/or private conversations of an officer unrelated to an ongoing criminal or internal affairs investigation, or otherwise has no valid official purpose, and which has no apparent evidentiary or investigatory value, it may be deleted after thirty days.
+- a.
+In the event of an activation of a BWC where the resulting recording contains personal and/or private conversations of an officer unrelated to any ongoing criminal or internal affairs investigation, or otherwise has no valid official purpose, and which has no apparent evidentiary or investigatory value, an officer may request the deletion of the accidentally recorded BWC file by submitting a written request to the system administrator.
+If the chief of police, sheriff, or his or her designee, determines that a BWC recording contains personal and/or private conversations of an officer unrelated to an ongoing criminal or internal affairs investigation, or otherwise has no valid official purpose, and which has no apparent evidentiary or investigatory value, it may be deleted pursuant to written policy. - b.
+In the event of an activation of a BWC where the chief of police, sheriff, or his or her designee, determines that a BWC recording contains personal and/or private conversations or images of any individual unrelated to an ongoing criminal or internal affairs investigation, or otherwise has no valid official purpose, and which has no apparent evidentiary or investigatory value, it may be deleted pursuant to written policy.